soorajsm06/Laptop-Battery-Health-Prediction/README.md

     ```
     The Flask API will be available at `http://127.0.0.1:5001`.
 The Next.js app is configured to send requests to this URL.

-### 3. Genkit Development (Optional)

-If you are developing Genkit flows:

-1.  **Run the Genkit Development Server:**
-    In a separate terminal, from the project root:
-    ```bash
-    npm run genkit:watch
-    # or
-    # yarn genkit:watch
-    ```
-    This will start the Genkit development server, typically on port 4000, allowing you to inspect and test flows.

 ## Project Structure

 *   `src/app/`: Next.js App Router pages and layouts.